News | May 8, 2026

-Dr. Harne is a leading expert in the field of vibration and acoustics.
-He has over a decade of experience investigating matters related to shock, vibration, ultrasound, and noise, including the audibility of acoustic communication, signals, and warnings.
-Dr. Harne has also led myriad efforts to investigate the functioning and failure of mechanical systems, ranging from consumer products and electronics, household HVAC and septic, power generation and industrial equipment, medical devices, power tools and construction hardware, vehicular components, and much more.
+Dr. Harne is a leading expert in the fields of vibration, acoustics, and mechanical engineering.
+He has two decades of experience investigating matters related to shock, vibration, ultrasound, noise, and acoustic communication and signals.
+Dr. Harne has also led myriad efforts to investigate the functioning and failure of mechanical systems, ranging from consumer products and electronics, building hardware such as brackets, doors, and gates, household HVAC and septic, power tools and construction equipment, medical devices, vehicular components, and much more.

 Dr. Harne’s expertise is in mechanical engineering, with emphasis in the fields of vibration, acoustics, mechanical design, and mechanical aspects of construction (MEP).
-As a licensed Professional Engineer and lifetime Fellow of the American Society of Mechanical Engineers, Dr. Harne is a trusted expert to solve complex problems pertaining to the design, functioning, and failure of diverse mechanical systems.
+As a licensed Professional Engineer and lifetime Fellow of the American Society of Mechanical Engineers, Dr. Harne is a trusted expert to solve complex problems pertaining to the functioning and failure of mechanical systems.

-He also investigates HVAC- and septic/wastewater-related defects and reported occupational injuries.
+Dr. Harne also investigates HVAC- and septic/wastewater-related construction defects and reported occupational injuries.
 To this end, Dr. Harne is OSHA 30- and OSHA 510-certified, has earned credentials from the National Onsite Wastewater Recycling Association (NOWRA) for the design of septic and wastewater treatment systems, and is a standing member of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).

 Examples of Dr. Harne’s investigations include: